Andaman masked owl

-The Andaman masked owl (Tyto deroepstorffi) is a barn owl endemic to the southern Andaman Islands, an archipelago between India and Myanmar, in the Bay of Bengal.
+The Andaman masked owl (Tyto deroepstorffi) is a barn owl endemic to the southern Andaman Islands archipelago of India, in the Bay of Bengal, Indian Ocean.
 Regarded by some authors as a subspecies of the common barn owl (Tyto alba), it is recognized by others as a species in its own right.

 Taxonomy

 The species was named by Allan Octavian Hume after the collector Frederik Adolph de Roepstorff who shot it at Aberdeen, Andamans.
 Hume placed it in the genus Strix.
-Some authors consider this bird to be a subspecies of the barn owl/western barn owl (Tyto alba),or the eastern barn owl (Tyto javanica), but König, in his Owls of the World, recognizes it as a distinct species; one distinguishing feature is that it lacks the greyish veil, speckled with black and white, that all other races of Tyto alba / Tyto javanica possess.
+Some authors consider this bird to be a subspecies of the barn owl/western barn owl (Tyto alba), or the eastern barn owl (Tyto javanica), but König, in his Owls of the World, recognized it as a distinct species; one distinguishing feature is that it lacks the greyish veil, speckled with black and white, that all other races of Tyto alba / Tyto javanica possess.